dayseanm04/network/CCNA/Configure-and-Verify-HSRP-and-STP-Synchronization/task-configs/Task1-Synchronize-HSRP-and-STP-for-VLAN-10.md

-# 🔁 Task1 Synchronize HSRP and STP for VLAN 10
+# 🔁 Task 1 Synchronize HSRP and STP for VLAN 10

 ## 📌 Objective